langseth1/HastebinBot/README.md

 # HastebinBot
   A simple bot that lets you choose your own prefix and uploads whatever you write to Hastebin using aiohttp!

  # Requirements
-# import discord
+  * import discord
-# from discord.ext import commands
+  * from discord.ext import commands
-# from aiohttp import ClientSession
+  * from aiohttp import ClientSession
-# import datetime
+  * import datetime
-# from json import load
+  * from json import load

+#Todo
+ * [ ] Add support for syntax highlighting in different programming languages